 To view the results of API Governance and API Security checks that ran as part of the build, first configure the Postman CLI for Bitbucket Pipelines and then start a new build.
 After the build is complete, use the arrows to expand a build and expand an API definition to view any rule violations.

 With the help of the Postman CLI and the Postman API, you can run Postman collections with your API tests as part of your Bitbucket pipeline.
 First generate the Postman CLI configuration code in Postman.
-Then add the configuration code to the bitbucket-pipelines.yml file in your Bitbucket repository.
+Then add the configuration code to the bitbucket-pipelines.yml

 Each time the pipeline runs, the Postman CLI runs the collections that contain your tests.
 You can view the results of your tests in Postman.
-You an also enforce API Governance and API Security rules each time the pipeline runs (Enterprise teams only).
+You can also enforce API Governance and API Security rules each time the pipeline runs (Enterprise teams only).

 Before you begin, make sure you've already set up an integration between your API and Bitbucket Pipelines.